okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/step-up-authentication/main/index.md

 In Okta Identity Engine, assurances from policies are always evaluated in order of factor verification, constraints, and re-authentication.
 The [global session policy](/docs/concepts/policies/#sign-on-policies) is evaluated first, then the authentication policy, and then the `acr_values` parameter in the request.
 The authentication policy is always evaluated before the `acr_values` parameter.

 In Okta Classic Engine when a user doesn't have a session, the more restrictive policy is evaluated first.
 If the Okta sign-on policy is more restrictive, then that is evaluated first.
-Otherwise, the application sign-on policy is evaluated first.
+Otherwise, the application sign-on policy is evaluated.
 When an ACR value is passed in the authorize request and the application sign-on policy is more restrictive, the application sign-on policy is evaluated.
 If it isn’t more restrictive, then the `acr_values` parameter in the request is evaluated.
-When a user already has a session, the re-authentication settings in the application sign-on policy are always applied first.
-Then, Okta compares the multifactor authentication settings between the application sign-on policy and the `acr_values` parameter and evaluates the more restrictive setting.
+When a user already has a session, the application sign-on policy is always applied first.
+Then, if the application sign-on policy requirements are satisfied, the `acr_values` parameter in the request is evaluated.

+In both Identity Engine and Classic Engine, if the user has a session, the previously satisfied authenticators are considered before prompting for factors that are required by the `acr_values` parameter in the request.

 In both Identity Engine and Classic Engine, if the user is unable to satisfy the level of assurance, Okta returns an error to the callback endpoint.